crisschan/RepoToTextForLLMs/readme.md

 # RepoToTextForLLMs

-Automates the analysis of GitHub, GitLab, and local repositories specifically tailored for usage with large context LLMs.
+> this repo is forked from  is forked from https://github.com/Doriandarko/RepoToTextForLLMs Automates the analysis of GitHub, GitLab, and local repositories specifically tailored for usage with large context LLMs.
 These Python scripts efficiently fetch README files, repository structure, and non-binary file contents.
 Additionally, they provide structured outputs complete with pre-formatted prompts to guide further analysis of the repository's content.

 ## Features